 Dr. Johnnetta B. Cole received a Ph.D. in anthropology with a specialization in African Studies from Northwestern University.
 After holding teaching and administrative positions in anthropology, women’s studies and African American studies at several colleges and universities, she served as the president of both of the historically Black colleges for women in the United States – Spelman College and Bennett College – a distinction she alone holds.
 She has authored or edited several books and numerous articles for scholarly and general audiences.

 The day will begin with three dynamic morning workshops relating to this year’s theme of Women.
-These ‘opening sessions’ will be led by community experts and Foundation partners, and will provide an opportunity for additional dialogue and education.
-Sessions will be announced in February – check back to learn more!
+These optional opening sessions are included in the registration fee, will be led by community experts and Foundation partners, and will provide an opportunity for additional dialogue and education.

-During What Matters, the Foundation will present two philanthropic awards focused on the game-changing work of deserving community members.
+Each year during What Matters the Foundation presents two philanthropic awards sponsored by American Underground, focused on the game-changing work of deserving community members.
 The Legacy Award recognizes individuals who have supported our community by providing vital service to the Foundation, while the Catalyst Award recognizes engaged, visionary donors whose dedication has made – or is making – a significant impact in our community.
 Nominations are made by our staff, and a Foundation committee selects the winners each year.
-Winners will be announced in February – check back to find out who will accept the awards this year!